 Lambert has a bachelor’s degree from State University of New York at Geneseo, a master’s degree from the University of Vermont, and a Ph.D. from Syracuse University.
 Prior to coming to Elon, he was provost and vice chancellor for academic affairs at the University of Wisconsin–La Crosse.

-Lambert and his wife Laurie have two daughters, Callie Lambert Brown, M.D., and Mollie Lambert, a 2011 graduate of Elon’s master of arts program in interactive media, and a grandson, Caleb Ellis Brown.
+Lambert and his wife, Laurie, have two daughters, Callie Lambert Brown, M.D., and Mollie Lambert, a 2011 graduate of Elon’s master of arts program in interactive media; and two grandchildren, Caleb Ellis Brown and Anna Louise Brown.